 \subsection{Datasets for Novel View Synthesis}

 Despite the popularity of NeRFs, most datasets used for evaluation sample frames along a single camera trajectory, often lacking the diversity and complexity of real-world settings.
-DTU~\cite{jensen2014large} was introduced to evaluate multi-view stereo techniques using a robotic setup {for object 3D reconstruction tasks.
-It features systematic light control with a light scanner, however it addresses a very specific use case.} {In the same application field, Tanks and Temples~\cite{Knapitsch2017} was captured in realistic indoor and outdoor settings using an industrial laser scanner for ground-truth collection.} Recently, Mip-NeRF360~\cite{barron2022mipnerf360} introduced a dataset for high-quality NVS.
+DTU~\cite{jensen2014large} was introduced to evaluate multi-view stereo techniques using a robotic setup for object 3D reconstruction tasks.
+It features systematic light control with a light scanner, however it addresses a very specific use case.
+In the same application field, Tanks and Temples~\cite{Knapitsch2017} was captured in realistic indoor and outdoor settings using an industrial laser scanner for ground-truth collection.
+Recently, Mip-NeRF360~\cite{barron2022mipnerf360} introduced a dataset for high-quality NVS.
 It captured camera trajectories around a central object in indoor and outdoor scenarios with detailed backgrounds.
-ScanNet++~\cite{yeshwanth2023scannet++} {benchmarks 3D scene understanding methods by combining 3D laser scans, high-quality images, and RGB-D streams with rich semantic annotations and independent camera trajectories for NVS.}
+ScanNet++~\cite{yeshwanth2023scannet++} benchmarks 3D scene understanding methods by combining 3D laser scans, high-quality images, and RGB-D streams with rich semantic annotations and independent camera trajectories for NVS.

-{Within datasets for robotics applications,} the YCB Object and Model Set~\cite{calli2015-ycb-dataset} provides {RGB-D images of several object manipulation sequences.} In contrast, JIGSAWS~\cite{gao-jigsaws-dataset} dataset {collects time-synchronized stereo images from an endoscopic camera, along with kinematic data from a surgical robot.
-However, it solely addresses applications in the field of surgery activities.}
+Within datasets for robotics applications, the YCB Object and Model Set~\cite{calli2015-ycb-dataset} provides RGB-D images of several object manipulation sequences.
+In contrast, the JIGSAWS dataset~\cite{gao-jigsaws-dataset} collects time-synchronized stereo images from an endoscopic camera, along with kinematic data from a surgical robot.
+However, it addresses applications only in the field of surgical activities.